Chagrin River Steelhead Fishing: Maps, Methods, and More

 The Chagrin River is designated as a state Scenic and Wild River.
 The Chagrin River is a medium-sized river which is located in Northeast Ohio.

-The Chagrin River flows through an area known as Steelhead Alley and it has a good population of Little Manistee strain Steelhead.
+The Chagrin River flows through an area known as Steelhead Alley.
+It has a good population of Little Manistee strain Steelhead.

 Only five rivers in Ohio enjoy stockings of Manistee strain of steelhead annually by the Ohio Division of Wildlife, and the Chagrin River is one of them.

-The Chagrin River twists and turns through three counties in North East Ohio, which are Geauga County through Lake County, and Portage County, running through Clevelands suburban areas and finally emptying into Lake Erie.
+The Chagrin River twists and turns through three counties in North East Ohio, which are Geauga County, Lake County, and Portage County, running through Clevelands suburban areas and finally emptying into Lake Erie.

 The Chagrin River also consists of two tributaries, the Aurora Branch and the East Branch, and both have runs of steelhead.

-The Chargin River is fairly wide and is considered a medium to large-sized river with average widths around 40 to 50 feet.
+The Chagrin River is fairly wide and is considered a medium to large-sized river with average widths around 40 to 50 feet.
 Its bottom is mostly shale with some rocky sections.
-This river has great steelhead holding water which consists of many gravel runs and riffles and some nice pools, which are all ideal steelhead fishing spots.
+This river has great steelhead holding water, consisting of many gravel runs and riffles, and some nice pools..

 Steelhead are able to migrate up the Chagrin River as far as the Chagrin Falls in the town of Chagrin Falls.
-The falls are around a 10 foot drop, and this stops the steelhead from migrating past this point.
+The falls are a 10-foot drop, and this stops the steelhead from migrating past this point.

 The East Branch Steelhead: Chagrin River